 Family Safari in Zambia

-For families with teenagers (and older) Zambia has great potential for a truly memorable holiday.
-White water rafting down the Zambezi River, bungee jumping from Victoria Falls Bridge, and abseiling into the Bakota Gorge are the sort of activities where bragging rights and family bonding come guaranteed.
-For the younger ones, a half-day tour of Victoria Falls or a visit to the Victoria Falls Snake Park or Crocodile Ranch top the list of highlights in and around Livingstone.
+For the younger ones, a half-day tour of Victoria Falls or a visit to the Victoria Falls Snake Park or Crocodile Ranch tops the list of highlights in and around Livingstone.

-Although it may not be the most prolific period for wildlife sightings, families should also consider visiting Zambia in the shoulder- or off-seasons – April, May and November.
-Lodges are generally quieter then, and thus often more amenable to hosting younger children.
-Rates are also lower out of season and family discounts are more frequently available.
+- Although it may not be the most prolific period for wildlife sightings, families should also consider visiting Zambia for safari in the shoulder- or off-seasons – April, May, and November.
+Lodges are generally quieter then and thus often more amenable to hosting younger children.
+Rates are also lower out of season, and family discounts are more frequently available.